Restrictive Feeding Practices

 As I mentioned, food restriction and restrictive feeding practices may be a set-up for “overeating on the sly.”

-For example, if your child slips into the pantry when you go change out the laundry, this may be a sign.
-If you find hidden wrappers under the bed, this too, may be a sign.
+For example, if your child slips into the pantry when you go change out the laundry, this may be a sign of sneaking.
+If you find hidden wrappers under the bed, this too, may be food sneaking in full force.

 Or, your child may be unable to control his eating when forbidden foods are allowed or available.